capaj/faktorio/readme.md

 # Faktorio.cz

 Monorepo containing BE and FE for faktorio.cz app.
-Not a serious project, just did it for fun and to try using shadcn/tailwind on real world project.
+A free open source app for invoicing targeted at self-employed OSVČ or tiny companies.

 ## Tech stack